Go to All Blogs | Neotropical Blogs | All our birding tours

 War history aside, this place has to be admired for its outstanding nature and rich biodiversity.
 It is one of Cuba’s biosphere reserves.
 The Bay of Pigs is a bona fide destination for the practice of scuba diving and snorkeling.
 The whole area is composed of beautiful beaches, among which Playa Girón and Playa Larga are outstanding.
-Coral reefs extent to barely 50 meters from the shore, sheltering a wide marine life.
+Coral reefs extend to barely 50 meters from the shore, sheltering a wide marine life.
 In matters of wildlife, this territory is brimming with reptiles, mammals, and of course birds.

 Many visitors go explicitly in search of birds.
 There is a wide selection of tourist facilities at Playa Larga on the Bay of Pigs, which are on the doorstep of the main birding locations.
 This is the spot with the most abundant birdlife in the entire West Indies.
 About two thirds of the total of bird species of Cuba can be found here.
 To mention only a few examples, Zapata Rail, Zapata Wren, and Zapata Sparrow are the three endemic birds of Cuba with the most limited habitat worldwide.